Did you know that Magnum XL-200 at Cedar Point got its name from the show, “Magnum P.I?”

 Magnum XL-200’s track has of a tubular steel spine connected by struts to tubular steel running rails.

-Like other Arrow coasters at the time, sections of Magnum’s track were hand-welded together in place without the assistance of computer assisted design.
+Similar to other Arrow coasters back then, parts of Magnum’s track were hand-welded in position without using computer-assisted design.

 Due to this, transitions throughout the ride were (and are) bumpy and not smooth.
 However the ride overall is a good time from my personal experiences!

-When the train leaves the station, it goes over the walkway and down a slight decline into a 90-degree.
-It turns to the right and the chain gets to work to pull the train up, which goes 6 mph.
+When the train chugs away from the station, it rumbles over the walkway and slopes down a bit into a sharp turn.
+Then it veers to the right and the chain kicks in to pull the train uphill, cruising at 6mph.

 This begins the 205-foot ascent to the top of the lift hill.
 The train goes down the 194.7 feet hill at a 60-degree angle, reaching its top speed of 72 miles per hour.